Rypac/dotfiles/mac/README.md

 # macOS

 This contains macOS specific configuration.
-The majority of these are applied automatically with the [`install`](../install) script however the themes must be applied manually as per the instructions below.
+The majority of these are applied automatically with the [`dotfiles`](../dotfiles) script however the themes must be applied manually as per the instructions below.

 ## Homebrew

-All software that can be installed in an automated way is managed by [Homebrew].
+All software that can be installed in an automated way is managed by [Homebrew](https://brew.sh).

 The list of apps and utilities are defined in [Brewfile](./Brewfile) and managed automatically using [`brew bundle`][bundle].
 This will install and upgrade all formulae listed in the Brewfile.